danimedi/find_main_references/README.md

     other interactions in the app and the app can also have some inputs to control different parameters of the process.

+All this process is realized by the different functions used in the app.
+The documentation of those functions is located in the individual scripts.

 ### Example

 This is an example of some of the steps in the process of retrieving